 HH Wills Physics Laboratory

-The upgrade has converted the optical observatory to a robotic facility enabling remote operation by observers.
-The new camera includes a "guider" which uses bright stars in the image to lock the telescope into position so that it does not drift away from the target of the observation over time.
+The dome upgrade allows the telescope to be used as a remote access facility.
+A new camera includes a "guider" which uses bright stars in the image to lock the telescope into position so that it does not drift away from the target of the observation over time.
 The camera also has a filter wheel that will enable the remote observer to take images through different colour filters.

 Find out more